kmholcomb/WNND-multimodel-project/README.md

 ## Prediction of West Nile virus disease by climate region in the United States (2015-2020)
 This repository contains R scripts for fitting and scoring models to predict annual West Nile virus neuroinvasive disease (WNND) cases in [climate regions](https://www.ncei.noaa.gov/access/monitoring/reference-maps/us-climate-regions) of the United States (2015-2021).
 We also used machine learning models to identify important regional climate/weather factors for WNND prediction, using normalized anomalies in seasonal or monthly temperature and precipitation.
-We fitted ten models, ranging in complexity, to predict annual WNND cases across a hexagonal grid.
+We fitted eleven models, ranging in complexity, to predict annual WNND cases across a hexagonal grid.

 ### Repository structure
 All included code can be run in R, with the required packages indicated at the top of each script.
 Analyses were performed in RStudio (v.
 2022.07.1+554) using R (v.
 4.2.0) on a 64-bit Windows 10 laptop (16 GB RAM, 11th Gen Intel(R) Core(TM) i7-1185G7 @ 3.0GHz processor) or using R (v.
 4.2.0) through a compute cluster environment (33 compute nodes with 44 cores each running at 2.8Ghz & 384 GB RAM each).